 - The Council will look at your circumstances to decide how high your need is.
 People with the highest need will be given a Band A priority and they are given first priority for housing.

-Single people over 18 who are not assessed as being “in need” will not usually be offered Council housing.
+Single people over 18 who are not assessed as being “in priority need” are likely to face longer wait times depending on what type of properties they bid on.

 Find out more